 The state produces three million pounds of cheese a year in 600 varieties — more than a quarter of all cheese produced in the United States.
 We're the only state to have a licensed Master Cheesemaker program modeled after those in Europe and the only state to require a licensed cheesemaker supervise all production.
-A Wisconsin cheese is the current world champion.
-At the 2016 World Cheese Championships, Wisconsin cheese earned 127 awards — 40 of them first places in their class.
+At the 2016 World Cheese Championships, Wisconsin cheese earned 127 awards, with 40 of them first places in their class, and a cheesemaker from Fitchburg took the title of world champion.
 They accounted for nearly 40% of the awards given.
 Want a taste (literally) of this cheese wonderland?
 Come to Wisconsin.

 2. Madison is consistently ranked one of the best places to live in the country.

-In 2015, we had the city at the top of our list.
+Since 2014 Madison has scored a coveted spot on our Top 100 Best Places to Live list.
 The state capitol and home to the flagship University of Wisconsin, the city is a unique mix of politics and academics.
-It’s consistently rated as one of the best college towns in the country and that youthful energy helps create a flourishing music scene, as well.
+It’s consistently rated as one of the best college towns in the country and that youthful energy attracts young professionals to the area post-grad.
 Perched on an isthmus between two lakes and boasting 10 state parks within 60 miles, there’s also a ton to get out to see and do near Madison.

 3. You’ll never be bored.